3.2 Route Planning and Coverage Strategy

 Movement Patterns Within Spaces

-Inside rooms and open areas, the path you walk determines coverage quality.
-Random movement leaves gaps; systematic patterns ensure even coverage with multiple angles on every feature.
+Inside rooms and open areas, the path determines coverage.
+Random movement leaves gaps; systematic patterns give multiple angles on every surface.

 Serpentine (S-Pattern)